 Whitestone’s trailing yield is 9.65%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.

 Prospect Capital (PSEC)

-Either way, the market — and analysts — may be underestimating the true potential of Prospect.
-The company has topped earnings estimates in each of its past four quarters.
-Between that and its trailing dividend yield of 10.5%, PSEC may be a smart risk to take.
+Either way, the market and analysts may be underestimating the true potential of Prospect.
+The company has met or topped earnings estimates in each of its past five quarters.
+Between that and its trailing dividend yield of 11.02%, PSEC may be a smart risk to take.

 Solar Senior Capital (SUNS)

 Don’t let the name fool you.
 Solar Senior Capital (NASDAQ:SUNS) doesn’t specialize in providing capital to the solar power industry.
 It is another business development company, and like Prospect and Capitala, it’s highly diversified in terms of industry exposure.